dreamplayerzhang/vcbld/README.md

 $ vcbld vcpkg integrate install
 ```

+## Tutorials
+Some video tutorials will be added to my youtube channel [here.](https://www.youtube.com/user/Xevorim)
 ## Contributing
 All contributions are welcome!
 For the moment, vcbld was tried on macOS X and linux, however, since my windows machine died recently, I wasn't able to test it on windows.
 I would appreciate if contributors could try building and using vcbld on windows.
 That would be of great help.